Drylands: Semi-arid lands

 Based on spatial repartition of greenhouse gas emissions (GGE) in the atmosphere, it seems that Africa contributes marginally in comparison to the rest of the world.
-Africa generates on average less than 4% of GGE produced in the world.
+Africa generates on average less than 4% of greenhouse gas emissions produced in the world.
 Comparative data on GGE per person show that Europeans and Americans generate about 50 to 100 times more gas than Africans (Thiam, 2009).

-Based on the consequences caused by variability and climate change, it appears that African populations are more vulnerable than others.
+Based on the consequences caused by variability and climate change, African populations appear to be more vulnerable than others.
 To illustrate, the trend of reduced rainfall in the Sahel area has been marked by climatic extremes with devastating consequences on natural resources, agricultural and pastoral activities, etc. In semi-arid lands, manifestations of climate change on communities and socio-economic activities are more diversified.

 The characterization and impact of the variability trend of rainfall depend on several random factors.
 Among the random factors, we can mention, the nature and the critical thresholds of extreme events, the frequency of these extremes according to regions, the precision of data used, and the results of mathematical simulations, and propagation.
 The state of scientific knowledge has allowed for the identification of the principal manifestations of climate change on the development of socio-economic activities in semi-arid lands.
 These manifestations are: